Wendy B. Lawrence

-Wendy Lawrence was born July 2, 1959, in Jacksonville, Florida.
+Wendy Lawrence was originally from Jacksonville, Florida.
 She graduated from Fort Hunt High School, Alexandria, Virginia, in 1977 and received a bachelor of science degree in ocean engineering from U.S. Naval Academy in 1981.
 She also received a master of science degree in ocean engineering from Massachusetts Institute of Technology (MIT) and the Woods Hole Oceanographic Institution (WHOI) in 1988.

 She was awarded the Defense Superior Service Medal, the Defense Meritorious Service Medal, the NASA Space Flight Medal, the Navy Commendation Medal and the Navy Achievement Medal.
 She was a recipient of the National Navy League’s Captain Winifred Collins Award for inspirational leadership (1986).